David14p/browser-game-list/README.md

 # browser-game-list
-A very simple list of browser based games i made for myself.
+A simple list of browser based games i made for myself.